-The corporate entities in charge of managing documentation to obtain authorizations/certifications/favourable opinions issued by the Public Administration, must comply
+The corporate entities in charge of managing documentation to obtain authorizations/certifications/favourable opinions issued by the Public Administration, must comply with the rules of conduct set out and described in the protocol "Management of activities relating to requests for authorization or fulfilment of requirements towards the Public Administration".

-27 Pursuant to Article 2 of the Code of cultural and landscape assets, cultural assets refer to those assets (moveable items and real estate of artistic, historic, archaeological, ethno-anthropological, archive and bibliographic interest and other items identified by laws or based on laws which reflect the value of civilisation (pursuant to Articles 10 and 11) and that have a value in terms of the landscape (real estate and the areas indicated in Article 134, that reflect the historic, cultural, natural, morphological and aesthetic values of the territory, and other items identified by law or based on law).
+36 Pursuant to Article 2 of the Code of cultural and landscape assets, cultural assets refer to those assets (moveable items and real estate of artistic, historic, archaeological, ethno-anthropological, archive and bibliographic interest and other items identified by laws or based on laws which reflect the value of civilisation (pursuant to Articles 10 and 11) and that have a value in terms of the landscape (real estate and the areas indicated in Article 134, that reflect the historic, cultural, natural, morphological and aesthetic values of the territory, and other items identified by law or based on laws)

-28 As already stated, under Article 322-bis of the Criminal Code, the conduct of the bribe-giver, instigator or person accepting illegal inducement is a punishable criminal offence not only when it involves Public Officials and Public Service Providers within the Italian Public Administration, but also when it involves: i) persons holding corresponding functions or performing corresponding activities within EU institutions, or within Entities established on the basis of the Treaties establishing the EU, or, lastly, within the other European Union Member States; ii) individuals performing corresponding functions or activities in other foreign states, international or supranational public organisations, international parliamentary assemblies or international courts.
+on law).
+37 As already stated, under Article 322-bis of the Criminal Code, the conduct of the bribe-giver, instigator or person accepting illegal inducement is a punishable criminal offence not only when it involves Public Officials and Public Service Providers within the Italian Public Administration, but also when it involves: i) persons holding corresponding functions or performing corresponding activities within EU institutions, or within Entities established on the basis of the Treaties establishing the EU, or, lastly, within the other European Union Member States; ii) individuals performing corresponding functions or activities in other foreign states, international or supranational public organisations, international parliamentary assemblies or international courts.